Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 - It is better to spend time taping your walls correctly.

-- Failure to do this will cost you even more time in the end because you’ll have to fix the mistakes.
+- Failure to do this will cost you even more time because you’ll have to fix the mistakes.

 - Try to wait one day in between tape and paint applications.